On renormalized Hamiltonian nets: Introduction

 We wish to remove the ultraviolet cutoff, namely, we are interested in the model with $\kappa= \infty$.
-At a first glance, this limitting Hamiltonian can not be defined mathmatically because the form factor $1/\sqrt{\varepsilon(k)}$ is not square-integrable.\footnote{ Recall that the following operators
+At a first glance, such a limiting Hamiltonian cannot be defined mathematically because the form factor $1/\sqrt{\varepsilon(k)}$ is not square-integrable.\footnote{ Recall that the following operators